-I was going to start off by saying that today was one of those days for more pictures and a little less writing but then I decided that although a picture might be worth a thousand words, they might leave you wondering about all the curious little details.
+I was going to start off by saying that today was one of those days for more pictures and a little less writing but then I decided that, although a picture might be worth a thousand words, it might leave you wondering about all the curious little details.

 There is nothing better than picking and eating grapes right off the vine.
 It is impossible to resist sneaking a bunch when they grow right beside the trail.
 There are no fences and the grapes are so sweet and delicious because it is almost harvest time.
 A few hours after we ate the grapes, we heard from a new friend that they spray the vineyards with something toxic.
 Oops!
 “When did you eat those grapes?
 Four hours ago?
 Then I guess you are safe!”
 Whew!

 We didn’t plan this ahead of time, but it just so happens that we will be arriving in Logrono on September 20th, the first day of a week-long San Mateo fiesta to celebrate the grape harvest.
 We’ll probably have many opportunities to celebrate with “muchos vino tinto!”

 It was such a peaceful walk along gently rolling farmland and vineyards today.
 Even though it was a long walk, it wasn’t difficult because we were walking on natural track and the temperature was just right.
 Those things make a huge difference.